superlinked/VectorHub/docs/contributing/style_guide.md

 Write with a **friendly** tone.
 Call your audience "you" and yourselves "we."

 Use **contractions**.
-<br>e.g., Instead of "We are," "it is," and "they are," use "We're," "it's", and "they're."
+<br>e.g. Instead of "We are," "it is," and "they are," use "We're," "it's", and "they're."

 As much as possible, use an **active voice** to explain events and relationships.
-<br>e.g., Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
+<br>e.g. Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
 <br>Write this: "GPT uses deep neural networks to learn contextual embeddings."

 Choose specific action verbs over generic ones.
-<br>e.g., Instead of: "We made changes to the code to improve performance."
+<br>e.g. Instead of: "We made changes to the code to improve performance."
 <br>Write this: "We optimized the code to boost performance."

 </section>